0xAT7/0xat7.github.io/_posts/2020-09-12-ASCWG-Final-Round-Machine-Writeup.md

 * Before we start, I will try to explain everything as a player since I'm the creator of this machine.
 # []() Methodology

-* Nmap scan
+* Nmap scan.
-* find some mounted files.
+* find wordpress.
-* find username and password of Umbraco cms
+* find out of date plugin.
-* Execute command with Umbraco exploit and got reverse shell.
+* exploiting CVE-2019-9978 and got reverse shell.
 * got user.
 * Privilege Escalation.